Empowering Communities for Climate and Energy Justice

 Jacqueline Patterson

-Founder and Executive Director, The Chisholm Legacy ProjectJacqueline Patterson is the founder and executive director of The Chisholm Legacy Project: A Resource Hub for Black Frontline Climate Justice Leadership.
-She is the recipient of the 2024 Carnot Prize.
+Founder and Executive Director, The Chisholm Legacy ProjectJacqueline Patterson is the founder and executive director of The Chisholm Legacy Project, a resource hub for Black frontline climate justice leadership.
+She is the recipient of the 2024 Carnot Prize and a senior fellow at the Kleinman Center.